Things To Not Pack In Your Checked Bag

 Not all airports have a fancy, totally- automated baggage setup which means that you suitcase gets magically transported from the check-in counter all the way to the belly of the aircraft without anyone having to lay a finger on it.

 At large airports, your bag goes on a long and sometimes arduous journey between the check-in desk and the baggage carousel, and the people that deal with it might not always be as careful as you’d expect them to.

 But before you start blaming them, bear in mind that they’re normally under time pressures to get your flight off the ground on schedule.

 Your bag might end up getting thrown around a bit, so make sure that anything breakable is well-wrapped, or, again, left at home if not absolutely essential.

 As mentioned in the point above, baggage handlers won’t always be super careful with your things.

 Although you can take liquids in your check-in baggage without any of the restrictions placed on carry-on, it’s still not necessarily a good idea to take anything that has a risk of spilling.

 I’ve ended up with coconut oil all over my clothes in the past, which not an easy thing to clean up.
 Whilst you might want to take that bottle of gin away with you, think carefully how you’d feel if your whole holiday wardrobe ended up smelling like a bar.

-Use your common sense with this, and make sure any liquids are in plastic bags and that anything breakable is nicely padded.
+Use your common sense with this, and make sure any liquids or shampoos are in quart sizes bottles.. and that anything breakable is nicely padded.